DippaFudd/SN_Api/README.md

 - **THEN** I am able to successfully create and delete reactions to thoughts and add and remove friends from a user’s friend list.

 ## Installation
-- 1. Clone repo
+- 1.Clone repo
 - 2.Go to vs code
+- 3.npm i
-- 3.Connect Mongo database
+- 4.Connect Mongo database
-- 4.Set up .env with Mongo db string
+- 5.Set up .env with Mongo db string
-- 5. npm start
+- 6. npm start

 ## Usage
 Testing the API